course-details-portlet

 Learning methods and activities

-Practically adapted lectures and exercises: The exercises will be practical work on concert sound, sound installations or similar.
+Practically adapted lectures and exercises in the scheduled teaching: The exercises will be practical work on concert sound, sound installations or similar.
 Information about exercises and requirements is given in Blackboard at semester start.
 Teaching is usually conducted in Norwegian.

 Compulsory assignments